JAC-CS-Game-Programming-Fall22/2-Match-3/README.md

 - This time in `main.js`:
   - We've introduced an opacity value for our birds which, when tweened, will look like the bird is fading in as it travels across the screen.
   - The starting and end position of each bird is randomized to demonstrate that we can tween any values now.
-  - We pass in a `callback` to `timer.tween()` that will change the bird's sprite from red to green when the tween is done.
+  - We pass in a `callback` to `timer.tween()` that will change the bird's sprite from when the tween is done.

   ```javascript
   birds.forEach((bird) => {